denten-books/plain-text/2-device.md

 bibliographic illusion veils machine internals.
 My task in this chapter will be to illuminate the blueprint of computation within the electronic book.
-In a reciprocal movement, I aim also to place the modern computer itself within the long history of the book, as a piece of literary (and not just mathematical) technology.
+In a reciprocal movement, I aim also to place the modern computer itself within the long history of the book and to view it as technique for literary and not just mathematical symbolism.
 To achieve these tasks, I will construct a short prehistory of the literary device, based on materials roughly from the first half of the twentieth century.
-I am interested here broadly in the concepts of device and technique which emerges in the thought of Russian, German, and English philologists whose work I will cover in the first section of this chapter.
-The subsequent sections trace the simultaneous emergence of the literary device in another sense, as a thought experiment staged by Ludwig Wittgenstein and completed by Alan Turing in the 1920s and 1930s.
+I am interested here broadly in the concepts of device and technique which emerge in the thought of Russian, German, and English philologists whose work I will cover in the first section of this chapter.
+The subsequent sections trace the concomitant emergence of the literary device in another sense, as a thought experiment staged by Ludwig Wittgenstein and completed by Alan Turing in the 1920s and 1930s.
 These experiments lead us to consider a series of fantastical broken reading and writing machines: machines that define the limits of symbolic thought and ultimately culminate in a blueprint for a specific mechanism, which lies at the modernist origins of contemporary computational culture.

 ## Technique